 If you remember three things:

-1. Source format determines source ceiling.
-8mm and Super 8 max out around 2K of useful detail; 16mm and 35mm comfortably benefit from 4K.
+- Source format determines source ceiling.
+8mm and Super 8 top out around 3.3K of real optical detail; 16mm and 35mm comfortably use all of 4K.
+At FPL, Preservation and Archival both scan at 4K; Access delivers 2K H.264.

-2. Bit depth matters more than resolution alone.
-A 2K Preservation scan beats a 4K Access scan for any editorial work, every time.
+- Bit depth matters as much as resolution.
+A 4K Preservation scan (10-bit ProRes) beats a 4K Access scan (8-bit H.264) for any editorial work, every time, because color grading headroom doesn’t recover after compression.

-For most consumer 8mm and Super 8 collections, 2K Preservation is the right tier.
-For 16mm, 35mm, and any institutional or restoration work, 4K Archival is the right tier.
-The rare case where neither feels right is mixed collections with both small-format and 16mm reels — in which case different reels can go to different tiers, and we’ll quote each accordingly.
+For most consumer 8mm and Super 8 collections, Preservation is the right tier — 4K ProRes 422 HQ at a reasonable rate.
+For 16mm, 35mm, and any institutional or restoration work where DPX delivery or FADGI documentation is required, Archival is the right tier.
+For mixed collections, different reels can go to different tiers, and we quote each accordingly.

 Quick answers from the bench